Episode 15: Liz Wendling – Stop using “phrase grenades.” Intentionally create a strong and solid connection

-In this episode, Brynne and Bill talked to Liz Wendling, President at Insights Business Consultants.
+In this episode, Brynne and Bill talk to Liz Wendling, president at Insights Business Consultants.
 Liz believes that SALES SKILLS ARE NOT OPTIONAL.
 Listen as Liz helps you identify your unique approach, process, techniques, and methodologies that feel most aligned and natural to you.

 Liz Wendling 0:03

 (Bill McCormick) What does making sales social mean to you?
 (Liz) When it’s built for them, you tend to use it.
 I still can’t believe we have to say this, but it’s about slowing down, tapping the brakes, and stop selling, and pitching to someone on the first or second email.